skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 Shepherd can accept HTML within each step's text.
 You ideally won't need much markup, but if you need line breaks, emphasized text, or images, you'll need HTML.
 That's why it's best to use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), which are much more flexible in terms of writing strings in JavaScript.

 In our example step we only need basic HTML: two line breaks.
-We'll surround these paragraphs with the `&lt;p>` tag so they render properly, otherwise the entire step text will be on one line:
+We'll surround these paragraphs with the `<p>` tag so they render properly, otherwise the entire step text will be on one line:

 ```javascript
    {